waggle-sensor/sensors/README.md

 talker.py is the main script, and other python scripts work as libraries to convert raw data into human understandable value.

-From line 49, the script start to convert the data using other functions.
+From line 49 in talker.py (on 6/27/2017), the script starts to convert the data using other functions.

 ### To start talker.py
 ```